emilstahl97/Distributed-Systems-ID2201/README.md

 Course at KTH - Royal Institute of Technology

+Content and learning outcomes
+Course contents *

 The course covers fundamental models for distributed systems, inter process communication and how to handle synchronization, consistency, replication, fault tolerance and security in a distributed system.
 The course consist of a series of lectures and seminars that include practical assignments.
 The assignments will be programming tasks that exemplify problem statements examined in the course.

+Intended learning outcomes *

 The students shall after the course be able to: